 Fold and bends are great hamstring stretches.
 However, runners with excessive tensity in those muscles have a significant risk of overdoing and overstretching the muscles if the poses are forced.
 Like the eagle pose, it’s better to ease and breathe into it rather than forcefully reach for the toes.
 Tight hamstrings can significantly benefit from this asana if done correctly.

-Runners shouldn't altogether avoid these asanas but need to be careful by listening to the body and only go as far as feels comfortable.
+Runners shouldn't avoid these asanas altogether but must be careful by listening to the body and only go as far as feels comfortable.

 Finish off the yogic practice by laying down in the resting pose.
 Breathe deeply and rest while laying on the yoga mat.